nirix/atom-editor-settings/README.md

 Where as the second would continue scanning until it reaches the topmost directory then merging the them together.
 The settings in the config file closest to the file takes precedence.

-#### Why no per-project support

-The per-directory feature can be used as per-project simply by placing the config file in the projects root directory.